 How do they work?

-Solar panels work by allowing photons or particles of light to knock electrons free from atoms generating a flow of electricity.
+Electricity is generated through solr panels when light particles eject electrons from atoms.
 In other words, it works by absorbing sunlight with photovoltaic (PV) cells, which generates direct current (DC) energy and then convert it to usable alternating current (AC) energy with the help of inverter technology.
 AC energy then flows through the home’s electrical panel and accordingly distributed.

 What are they made of?

 Most solar panels available in the market are made of monocrystalline, polycrystalline, or thin film (“amorphous”) silicon.
 Photovoltaic (PV) solar panels are made with a number of components most important of which are silicon cells.
 These cells are made of silicon, like semiconductors.
 They are constructed with a positive layer and a negative layer that creates an electric field, like a battery.

 Types of Silicon Cells:

 Mono-crystalline solar panels are made from a large block of silicon and further compressed into silicon wafers.
 They are more efficient than polycrystalline or amorphous solar cells but is more labor-intensive and more expensive to manufacture than polycrystalline cells.

 Polycrystalline solar cells are also silicon cells they are produced by melting multiple silicon crystals together.
 The panel is formed by melting and re-fusing silicon molecules.
 They are less efficient than monocrystalline cells but are less expensive.